mezzolite/react-crud-frontend/README.md

 # React Practice Project #

-**As a software engineering educator, I have noticed that many students have difficulty understanding React app structure, passing state as props, implementing reusable components, as well as implementing CRUD functionality in React apps.**
+**As a software engineering educator, I have noticed that many students have difficulty understanding React app structure, passing state as props, implementing reusable components and controlled forms, as well as implementing CRUD functionality in React apps.**

 **This project guides React developers-in-training through the process of building an app that requires:**